Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 Participants are regarded as holders of a target NFT collection set by the initial owner, once an NFT collection is set, it can only be changed by DAO vote.

+Each vote requires expenditure of a set fungible token (FFT) with a (1) unit minimum but no upper limit, the amount of FFT spent does not influence the vote but can be used to fund proposals before they pass.

-Each vote requires expenditure of a set fungible token (FFT).
-A proposal requires 33.3% turnout in the set NFT collection's supply and 51% upvotes to pass.
+A proposal requires 33.3% turnout in the set NFT and 51% upvotes to pass.

 The DAO can execute "routines", which occur at stated intervals, these are custom transactions that occur periodically.